-Because the issue of gun violence is so complex, solutions need to be comprehensive.
-Across the medical community there is consensus that countermeasures to the national epidemic do exist and can be implemented through enacting laws or improving public policy.
+Gun violence requires a comprehensive approach to prevention and treatment.
+Across the medical community there is consensus that countermeasures to this national epidemic do exist and can be implemented through enacting laws or improving public policy.

 VPI@CHOP Position on Gun Violence

 of the Pediatric Trauma Program at CHOP,

 The Supreme Court of the United States has clearly upheld the right of the individual to bear arms.
 And, in a nation with more than 350 million firearms, we need to develop policies that focus on how to live in a world with guns, such as policies aimed at reducing the risk and frequency of gunshot injuries and deaths.

 Michael L. Nance, MD, a VPI Fellow and director of the Pediatric Trauma Program at CHOP, co-authored the updated policy statement on “Firearm Injuries and Children” for the American Pediatric Surgical Association (APSA) that appears in the November 2013 issue of the Journal of the American College of Surgeons.
 VPI supports the APSA positions, which are grounded in empirical evidence and clinical expertise, with a focus on children.
 Below is a summary of the positions, and you can also access a video of Dr. Nance speaking about the policy statement and approaching violence as a public health issue here (please note you will need to create a free Medscape.com account to view the video).

 APSA Positions Supported by VPI:

 - Support a system of universal background checks for all firearms transactions, including private, internet, and gun show sales.

 - Improve accuracy and completeness of the National Instant Criminal Background Check System (NICS).

 - Support all efforts to limit access by children to firearms, including use of gunlocks and safe storage techniques as well as Child Access Prevention (CAP) laws that hold parents responsible for the consequences of a child accessing and using a firearm.